evanharmon/in-mono/headspace/linux/linux-scripts-code-guidelines.md

 code to potentially move in to functions:
 - repeated code
 - code involving checking a status to decide to do work
+- should include a comment block with description and expected arguments / usage

 ## Comments
 - each section of work should have a descriptive comment